sdpa-python/sdpa-python.github.io/index.md

 SDPAP was written by **Kenta Kato** as a Python 2 interface for SDPA.
 The [official SDPA website](http://sdpa.sourceforge.net/download.html) also contains an unmaintained version of SDPAP.

 This package is a Python 3 port of SDPAP.
+Besides Python 3 support, it also adds support for the multiprecision backend.

 ## References